surfscape/celer/README.md

 # Celer [BETA]
 > The toolbox for Windows 10/11

-> [!NOTE]
+> [!IMPORTANT]
-> Celer is in active development and thus labeled as in beta.
-This means the app that although it's core and most features are stable, there are still things broken or missing.
-But the app should work normally in a daily usage.
+> Celer is currently being ported to WinUI 3.
+The goal is to provide deeper integration with Windows and to address architectural limitations in the current version.
+The existing codebase is unstable and difficult to maintain, which reduces the possibility of adding features and improvements. ([Technical debt](https://en.wikipedia.org/wiki/Technical_debt)).

 [![License: GPL 3.0](https://img.shields.io/badge/License-GPLv3.0-green.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html) ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/surfscape/celer/total) ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/surfscape/celer/build-testing)